grammyjs/website/site/docs/plugins/commands.md

   .use(async (ctx) => {
     if (ctx.commandSuggestion) {
       // We found a potential match
-      await ctx.reply(
+      return ctx.reply(
         `Hmm...
 I don't know that command.
 Did you mean ${ctx.commandSuggestion}?`, );
-    } else {
+    }
-      // Nothing seems to come close to what the user typed await ctx.reply("Oops...
+    // Nothing seems to come close to what the user typed return ctx.reply("Oops...
 I don't know that command :/");
-    }
   });
 ```